We have an overabundance of zucchini.

 It seems like they like to do it all at the same time, which is simultaneously great (enough for a whole meal!) but also annoying (what the heck and I going to do with all this zucchini??).

-And so, I have decided to put zucchini on my pizza.
+And so, I have decided to put zucchini not just in my salads, but on my pizza.
 Since I think the zukes are veggies that like to be cooked well to bring out their best flavor, I decided to grill them first, prior to putting them on the pizza.

 It only takes a few minutes and they look so pretty!
 I was lazy (and the BBQ grate is broken…) so I did them inside on our cast iron griddle, but do ’em on the outside grill if you so please.